Slapparoo/MultibootBasicGraphics/README.md

 The idea is that it will be a reference for people who have created their own OS and would like to add graphics to it, and want to use MultiBoot to figure it out for them instead of coding all the required steps them selfs.

 # MultiBoot basics
-The multiboot works by setting specific values at specific offsets in the boot execurable file, so we are requesting the graphics mode with the following:
+The multiboot works by setting specific values at specific offsets in the boot executable file, so we are requesting the graphics mode with the following:
 ```asm
 .set WIDTH, 1024  /* requested width */
 .set HEIGHT, 768  /* requested height */